The Godfather (2006 video game): Early news

 On February 1, The Hollywood Reporter revealed Marlon Brando, James Caan and Robert Duvall had been hired to reprise their roles as Vito Corleone, Sonny Corleone and Tom Hagen, respectively.
 All three had also allowed EA to use their likenesses in the game, with both Caan and Duvall doing facial motion capture work.
 Although Brando had died in July of the previous year, he had recorded dialogue for the game prior to his death, in what was his last acting job.
 It was also revealed that EA had acquired the rights to Nino Rota's score for the film.
-Later that same day, EA released its first official statement regarding the game, announcing it was being released for PlayStation 2, Xbox, Microsoft Windows and PlayStation Portable.
+Later that same day, EA released its first official statement regarding the game, announcing it was being released for PlayStation 2, Xbox, Windows and PlayStation Portable.
 Executive producer David De Martini stated "We are incredibly excited and honored to have the opportunity to bring the fiction of The Godfather to life in a video game.
 The Godfather movies raised the standard for cinematic achievement with their high level of drama and intense storytelling, and in fall 2005 gamers will be able to experience that dangerous and living world of The Godfather for themselves."

 The game officially premiered on February 10, in a red carpet event held in Little Italy, with James Caan, Robert Duvall and Johnny Martino (who played Paulie Gatto in the film) in attendance.
 At the event, it was announced that a playable demo would not be available until the E3 event in May.
 David De Martini explained the game had already been in development for two years, including a full year of preproduction and research.
 He revealed the developers had worked closely with Mark Winegardner, author of The Godfather Returns, to ensure the storyline stayed within the canon of the narrative, and maintained the correct tone.
 De Martini also stated that as well as Rota's score, Bill Conti and Ashley Irwin had composed one-hundred minutes of new music for the game.